srlabs/phink/README.md

 ## Install

-**Important note:** Phink can only be used with its sources.
+**Important note:** Phink requires Cargo and can only be used by running it from source code.
 You can't install it via `cargo install`.
-If
+Since the fuzzing harness needs to be compiled with instrumentation and is included within the tool, you must use `cargo run` with the source code to execute Phink.

 ### Building from source